How To List Networking Skills on a Resume (And 10 To Develop)

 Communication is the act of exchanging information from one person to another.
-It involves speaking and empathizing with others to correctly receive the message that the other person is sending and responding accordingly.
+It involves communicating and empathizing with others to correctly receive the message that the other person is sending and responding accordingly.
 When networking, communication is essential to develop and maintain relationships with others.

-Active listening involves maintaining eye contact, nodding your head to show you understand what they're saying and responding appropriately.
-Active listening also ensures you're able to ask the right questions to keep a conversation moving forward.
+Active listening involves maintaining eye contact if possible, nodding your head to show you understand what they're saying and responding appropriately.
+Active listening also ensures you ask the right questions to keep a conversation moving forward.

-These are the verbal and nonverbal skills that you use to interact with others.
-They include not only words but also gestures, body language and your personal appearance.
+These are the verbal and nonverbal skills you use to interact with others.
+They include not only words but also gestures if possible, such as nodding your head while listening.
 It also includes friendliness, which conveys honesty and kindness.

-Public speaking skills
+4. Public speaking skills

 Even when you're just speaking with another person, one-on-one, public speaking skills can help you improve the way you articulate, helping the person you're speaking with better understand you.

-It's also beneficial to be able to read the body language of the person with whom you're speaking.
+It's also beneficial to read the nonverbal cues of the person with whom you're having a conversation.
 This can tell you if you need to change the way you're expressing your message or alter something else in your communication style.